aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

      >
      > Note: the next time the pipeline runs it will increment 1.0.0 to 1.0.1 automatically because it will read the current version from the latest image.

+{{< admonition type=tip title="Created To Be A Template" open=true >}}

+This source project followed several specific principles that makes it this easy to use as a template:

+1. Soft codes most of the paths to be self referential to the project path name.
+2. When looking in the project container registry for the last image version, it handles an error in reading the container image as an indicator this is the first run and then forces the version number to 0.0.0 before it is incremented and a new container is generated.
+Subsequent builds then find the latest-prod image.
+3. Avoids use of the ‘latest’ tag as it is very common and might be created by other unknown build processes that are integrated later.

+{{< /admonition >}}

 ### Create a Token To Read The Container Registry

+{{< admonition type=tip title="Group Access Tokens Are Better" open=true >}}
-> For the next steps you will create a Deployment Token so that the CI job can commit the kubernetes manifests back to its own repository.
-For production, if you have licensed GitLab a group level ‘Access Token’ is a better way to ensure that the automation credentials do not depend on regular user credentials.
+For the next steps you will create a Group Deployment Token so that the Environment Deployment project can read the container image of this Application Build project.
+If you have a GitLab license, a project level ‘Access Token’ is a better way to ensure that the automation credentials do not depend on regular user credentials.
+{{< /admonition >}}

 1. While in 'yourpersonalgroup' (be sure you are in the group, not a project) in the left navigation, *Click* **Settings => Repository** (button)